Paradise Center

 Paradise Center in Sofia, Bulgaria is the largest mall in Bulgaria.
 It opened doors on 28 March 2013.
 The main investors are Bulfeld, Sofia and construction company Comfort, Varna.
 The building is located in Hladilnika neighbourhood near the South Park.
 The infrastructure in the area is currently being upgraded by expanding of several boulevards and the metro system.
 Vitosha Metro Station of Sofia Metro line 2 has been servicing the shopping mall since July 2016.

 Overview

 The mall is located in a heavily populated part of the city, construction has since caused congestion to increase considerably in the immediate vicinity.
-The mall is one of the biggest in the country and the whole Central and Eastern Europe.
+The mall is the biggest in the country and one of the biggest in the whole Central and Eastern Europe.

 Zones

 Paradise Center has four zones in terms of interior design – the boulevard, the canyon, the terrace and the garden differentiating from each other with diverse concept and style.